bacionejs/byte-armada/README.md

 # 📚 Post-Mortem

-## 💡 Inspiration
+## 💡 Back Story

-Age of Empires was my inspiration.
 I aimed to create a **real-time tactics space shooter** that emphasizes strategic decision-making while keeping the **user interface minimal and uncluttered**.

+I tried to fit cats into the game by making the spaceships look like cat's heads, but it looked really bad and I couldn't figure out another way to fit cats into a space shooter so I gave up.

+Also, as a beginner, I tend to have one simple concept in mind and I don't add any depth to my games which players expect.
+Maybe in the future I will cover that.

 ## 🎨 Art